 Visit our Research page to get more information on ongoing research projects at LTNT.
 Students are strongly encouraged to get in touch with the doctoral and post-doctral researchers working on these projects for opportunities not yet listed as student projects on this page.

 ETH Zürich is using SiROP to publish and search scientific projects.
 For more information please visit sirop.org.

 Surface icing is ubiquitous in nature and industrial applications.
 It plays a significant role in everyday life and can result in catastrophic events when not properly managed.
-Understanding and counteracting surface icing brings with it significant scientific challenges.
-Show details
+Understanding and counteracting surface icing brings with it significant scientific challenges, which form an intersection Show details

 Anti-frosting surfaces through rational materials engineering